bbc/peaks.js/README.md

 ### `instance.player.getCurrentTime()`

-Returns the current time from the associated HTMLMediaElement, in seconds.
+Returns the current time from the associated media element, in seconds.

 ```js
 var instance = Peaks.init({ … });